 Toyota’s Gold Protection is a more robust extended warranty plan.
-Although it requires the same eligibility rules for new cars, the plan is also eligible for used cars within the current plus 9 model years old and up to 150,000 total miles.
+Although it has the same eligibility rules for new cars, the plan is also eligible for used cars within the current plus 9 model years old and up to 150,000 total miles.

 3) Platinum Protection

 The Platinum Protection plan is Toyota’s highest level of service agreement protection.
-It has the same eligibility rules as Gold Protection, but can extend as long as 10 years and 125,000 miles for new vehicles.
+It has the same eligibility rules as Gold Protection but can extend as long as 10 years and 125,000 miles for new vehicles.

 All Toyota plans come with 24/7 roadside assistance, free towing to the nearest authorized dealer and coverage across the continental U.S. and Canada.

-What Does a Toyota Extended Warranty Cost?
+How Much Does a Toyota Extended Warranty Cost?

 Vehicle Age and Mileage